code-and-effect/effective_storage/README.md

 # Effective Storage

-Browse uploaded Active Storage blobs and attachments

-Authorization and permissions for uploaded files
+Adds an authentication layer to the Active Storage downloads controller.

+Authorizes the user downloading each file and raises an exception for unauthorized requests.

+Adds an admin screen to browse Active Storage attachments and mark them as inherited or public.

 ## Getting Started